hectorbarquero/university-COMP266/Unit 1/learningDiary.rst

 Theme and purpose
 ~~~~~~~~~~~~~~~~~~

    *A website for technical publication specialists.
 The website showcases free tools that can be used in a variety of workflows.
 Users of all skill levels can use this accessible website to automate processes, learn, or get inspiration to write their own CRUD tools.
-The website is inspired by the authors experience working in the industry, a desire to innovate*
+The website is inspired by the authors experience working in the industry, and a desire to innovate.*

 I chose a site that I am passionate about; building CRUD tools for an industry I am already working in.
 I think this is useful because it helps others who don't have the time to dig into the *hours* of debugging required to write some of these tools, or those who may not have the programming background to do it themselves.